sveri/curriculum-vitae/README.md

 ## Employments

-* 2011 – now: Software Engineer at <http://www.itcampus.eu/> in the Rules team where we work on the rules feature for the Software AG webMethods Suite: <http://www.softwareag.com/de/products/wm/default.asp>.
+* 2011 – now: Senior Software Engineer at <http://www.itcampus.eu/> in the Rules team where we work on the rules feature for the Software AG webMethods Suite: <http://www.softwareag.com/de/products/wm/default.asp>.
 * 2010 – 2011: Software Developer at <http://druckundwerte.de> where we developed a SaaS application
 in the printing business: <http://zmuek.net>.